Jakub-Konkol/RutgersThesisTemplate/README.md

  This project is not affiliated with Rutgers.

+ ## What you get
+ This repository provides a template for a proposal, master's thesis, and doctoral dissertation in one go.
+For an example of thesis/dissertation output, please look at [main.pdf](https://github.com/Jakub-Konkol/RutgersThesisTemplate/blob/main/main.pdf).
+For an example of the proposal, please look at [main_Proposal.pdf](https://github.com/Jakub-Konkol/RutgersThesisTemplate/blob/main/main_Proposal.pdf).

  ## How to use

  Begin by downloading this folder and it's contents and then unzipping it.
 The following will list the